lsst-sqre/sasquatch/docs/user-guide/restproxy.rst

 To send data to a Kafka topic, make a ``POST`` request to the Kafka REST Proxy API with the Avro schema and records.

-From the example in the previous section, the request body would be:
+From the example in the previous section, the request body in JSON would be:

 .. code:: json